 So, is Newcastle Upon Tyne a Safe Place to Live?

 Every city will always have its own risks, which is unfortunately inevitable.
-However, the Newcastle crime rate has regrettably risen over the past 12 months.
-Reported incidents have risen from 2,942 during Jan-Mar 2023 to 3,368 during Oct-Dec 2023.
+However, the Newcastle crime rate has regrettably decreased over the past 12 months.
+Reported incidents have decreased from 2,718 during Oct-Dec 2025 to 1,661 during Jan-Mar 2026.
 Unfortunately, almost half of those cases have resulted in no suspect being identified, according to Northumbria Police.

-Whilst crime rate is an important factor to consider before travelling somewhere, do not let it be the sole one.
-Many methods can help you reduce the risk of facing criminal threats while travelling, so don’t let the crime rate hold too heavy of a bearing when you’re considering experiencing a location’s charm and rich nightlife.
-All locations will come with their fair share of caution, but that shouldn’t overshadow the good that it has to offer.
+Whilst the crime rate is an important factor to consider before travelling somewhere, do not let it be the sole one.
+Many methods can help you reduce the risk of facing criminal threats while travelling, so don’t let the crime rate hold too heavy a bearing when you’re considering experiencing a location’s charm and rich nightlife.
+All locations will come with their fair share of caution, but that shouldn’t overshadow the good that they have to offer.

 Newcastle Security